velvia/links/data_eng.md

 ### AI and Agentic Databases

 * [BrainStore: Architecture for AI Observability](https://www.braintrust.dev/blog/brainstore-architecture) - neat post on what makes AI observability hard and why a new type of database is needed
+* [SmithDB](https://www.langchain.com/blog/introducing-smithdb) - from Langchain, the AI Observability database, using DataFusion, Vortex, and Rust!

 ## Data Processing Systems